onejun992/onejun992.github.io/index.md

   (Jul 2021 – May 2022)
   *(Official election announcement: https://mp.weixin.qq.com/s/Ym-ubGgLLlgHEIrR4BSEDQ)*

 \*Following the transition into doctoral studies in March 2022 and increasing academic commitments, voluntarily stepped down from the presidential role.
-Subsequently facilitated a structured leadership transition by formally endorsing the Secretary-General—whom I had previously mentored—as the succeeding President, while continuing to support the association in a Vice Presidential and advisory capacity until mid-2025, fully concluding involvement upon the graduation of the 7th-term President.*
+Subsequently facilitated a structured leadership transition by formally endorsing the Secretary-General—whom I had previously mentored—as the succeeding President, while continuing to support the association in a Vice Presidential and advisory capacity until mid-2025, fully concluding involvement upon the graduation of the 7th-term President.*<br>
 *(Official election announcement(7th-term)：https://mp.weixin.qq.com/s/AtlP3RDXTQEWRYuK_CGzxg)*.

 **Summary:** Demonstrated progressive leadership development, academic service experience, organizational management, and cross-cultural coordination within university and official educational frameworks.